-I’ve worked all week long cultivating other people‘s growth.
-It’s tough tending other people’s growth.
-Saturday, I caught up on my me time and now its Sunday.
+I’ve worked all week long cultivating other students‘ growth.
+It’s tough tending other people’s growth all week.
+Saturday, I caught up on “me time” and now Sunday arrives.

 They always wake me from my slumber too damn early.
 This particular Sunday morning is like the rest of ’em, I wake up because of the sound of pattering footsteps coming down the hall with more and more vigor, volume, and vitality by the second.